Battle of Quifangondo: ELNA expelled from Luanda

-As an ELNA victory in Luanda had become more apparent, Soviet policymakers grew increasingly anxious about Angola.
+As an ELNA victory in Luanda became more apparent, Soviet policymakers grew increasingly anxious about Angola.
 They believed that Angola's fate carried heavy implications for the global strategic and diplomatic momentum gained by the Soviet sphere after the end of the Vietnam War.
 They saw Roberto as an agent of Bakongo tribalism rather than a true revolutionary and assumed that his success would serve the interests of Beijing and Washington.
 The coincidence of Chinese and American patronage of Roberto was especially alarming, as it seemed to indicate the possibility of a future Sino-American alliance dominating Angola, to the detriment of Soviet interests.
 The result was approval of Neto's request for a massive increase in Soviet military aid to FAPLA.
 During March 1975 alone, Soviet pilots flew thirty planeloads of weapons into Brazzaville, where they were unloaded and transported by rail, truck, and ship to waiting FAPLA units around Luanda.
 In the span of three months, the Soviet Union had airlifted thirty million dollars' worth of weaponry to FAPLA.
-Neto had received enough new arms to equip an additional 20,000 troops, and this proved instrumental in turning the tide against Roberto.
+Neto had received enough new arms to equip an additional 20,000 troops, which proved instrumental in turning the tide against Roberto.
 Additionally, a Soviet military delegation offered to provide training instructors and logistics staff during well-publicised talks with the MPLA leadership on 25 April.
 For its part, Cuba deployed a contingent of 230 military advisers and technicians to Angola to assemble Soviet hardware and train an influx of new FAPLA recruits.
 The first Cuban advisers began arriving in May.